apache/pekko/docs/src/main/paradox/remoting-artery.md

 ## Selecting a transport

 There are three alternatives of which underlying transport to use.
-It is configured by property `akka.remote.artery.transport` with the possible values:
+It is configured by property `pekko.remote.artery.transport` with the possible values:

 * `tcp` - Based on @ref:[Akka Streams TCP](stream/stream-io.md#streaming-tcp) (default if other not configured)
 * `tls-tcp` - Same as `tcp` with encryption using @ref:[Akka Streams TLS](stream/stream-io.md#tls)